coopdanger/spad/spec/draft-jennings-dispatch-spad-v0.md

 .# Abstract

-This specification defines a simple JSON format and well known URL for firewalls and other devices to discover whats IP addresses, ports, and related transports a given cloud services uses.
+This specification defines a simple JSON format and well-known URL for firewalls and other devices to discover what IP addresses, ports, and related transports a given cloud service uses.

 {mainmatter}

 # Introduction

-{{spec/overview.md}}
+Simple Port and Address Discovery (SPAD) allows a web application to inform others of what ports and IP addresses it uses so that things like firewalls can correctly re-configure themselves as the ports and addresses change.
+Applications are identified by a domain name which is used to form a URL in a well-known location where a client can do an HTTPS REST call to get a JSON file that describes information about what addresses and transports the service uses.

 # Terminology